Avoid the Android Activity Spaghetti Monster

 But with the Android SDK, the all-powerful Activity will get in your way.
 Activities basically try to do everything at once:

-The default answer when trying to add some structure to an application is to use one of the most popular application design patterns, Model-View-Controller, or MVC for short.
-An application patterns tells you how to structure your code in various parts :
+When looking for something better, the default answer is to use one of the most popular application design patterns, Model-View-Controller, or MVC for short.
+An application patterns tells you how to structure your code in various parts, such as:

 But if you try to untangle your Android applications by following that pattern to the letter, you won't see much progress because the activity will get in your way.
-You will end up with a Model representing a few objects with a class or two to access the database or other services, and everything but the kitchen sink in the activity (the view, the controller and all the work beside the definition of the layout).
+You will end up with a Model representing a few objects and the database access, and everything but the kitchen sink in the activity (the view, the controller and all the work beside the definition of the layout).

 Fortunately, there is another pattern better suited to the constraints of the Android SDK, Model-View-Presenter, or MVP for short :